Simulation-based Inference with the Python Package sbijax: Introduction

-Here we propose \pkg{sbijax}, a \proglang{Python} package implementing state-of-the-art methodology of neural simulation-based inference.
-While the main focus of the package is the implementation of recent algorithms to make them available to practitioners, e.g., \citet{wildberger2023flow} or \citet{schmitt2023consistency}, \pkg{sbijax} also implements common methods from approximate Bayesian computation (SMC-ABC \citep{beaumont2009adaptive} and SABC \citep{albert2015simulated}) to have the entire SBI toolbox in one efficient package, and functionality for model diagnostics, posterior visualization and Markov Chain Monte Carlo (MCMC) sampling.
-The package uses the high-performance computing framework \pkg{JAX} as a backend \citep{jax2018github}.
-Using \pkg{JAX} has several advantages ,including a) that it uses the same syntax as \pkg{numpy} \citep{harris2020array} which enables a seamless transition for applied scientists who already are familiar with it and b) that empirical evaluations have shown that \pkg{JAX} can be significantly faster that \pkg{PyTorch} (see, e.g., \citet{phan2019composable}).
+Here we propose \texttt{sbijax}, a {Python} package implementing state-of-the-art methodology of neural simulation-based inference.
+While the main focus of the package is the implementation of recent algorithms to make them available to practitioners, e.g., \citet{wildberger2023flow} or \citet{schmitt2023consistency}, \texttt{sbijax} also implements common methods from approximate Bayesian computation, e.g., SMC-ABC \citep{beaumont2009adaptive}, to have the entire SBI toolbox in one efficient package.
+In addition, \texttt{sbijax} provides functionality for model diagnostics, posterior visualization and Markov Chain Monte Carlo (MCMC) sampling.
+The package uses the high-performance computing framework \texttt{JAX} as a backend \citep{jax2018github}.
+Using \texttt{JAX} has several advantages, including a) that it uses the same syntax as \texttt{numpy} \citep{harris2020array} which enables a seamless transition for applied scientists who already are familiar with it, and b) that empirical evaluations have shown that \texttt{JAX} can be significantly faster that \texttt{PyTorch} (see, e.g., \citet{phan2019composable}).

 The structure of the manuscript is as follows.
-Section~\ref{sec:background} reviews required methodological background on neural simulation-based inference and ABC, and illustrates the different families of methods, each of which are implemented in \pkg{sbijax}, with an example from the literature.
-Section~\ref{sec:package} introduces the functionality of the \pkg{sbijax} Python package.
-Section~\ref{sec:examples} illustrates the usage of \pkg{sbijax} on a challenging Bayesian model using several of the implemented algorithms and compares their performance.
-Summarizing thoughts and future research directions are presented in Section~\ref{sec:summary}.
+Section~\ref{sec:background} reviews required methodological background on neural simulation-based inference and ABC, and illustrates the different families of methods, each of which are implemented in \texttt{sbijax}, with an example from the literature.
+Section~\ref{sec:package} introduces the functionality of the \texttt{sbijax} {Python} package.
+Section~\ref{sec:examples} illustrates the usage of \texttt{sbijax} on a challenging Bayesian model using several of the implemented algorithms and compares their performance.
+Section~\ref{sec:real-data} demonstrates \texttt{sbijax} using a data set of experimental electroencephalogram measurements.
+Summarizing thoughts and future developments are presented in Section~\ref{sec:summary}.